 Through therapy, you can seek professional help for some of the challenges you face.
-If you’re experiencing trauma, fighting substance use disorder, facing mental health issues, or simply looking for motivation to change, therapy offers a variety of proven benefits.
+If you're experiencing trauma, fighting substance use disorder (SUD), facing mental health issues, or simply looking for motivation to change, therapy offers a variety of proven benefits.

 Therapy can help you learn to speak your mind, process difficult emotions, and implement evidence-based coping strategies that help you navigate the root of your issues.

-Some enjoy the personal aspect of in-person counseling.
-In certain cases, you might prefer the convenience of virtual counseling.
+Some enjoy the personal aspect of in-person counseling, while others might prefer the convenience of virtual counseling.
 Whether you’re considering in-person or online therapy through a leading platform like BetterHelp, check out the following tips to help make the most of your first appointment.

 Scheduling your first therapy appointment can be difficult, but it’s an important step in your recovery, and it’s normal to have questions.
 Consider asking some, or all, of the following questions before your first appointment starts: